aldavigdis/dockpress/readme.md

 environment where PHP-FPM, Nginx, Memcached and New Relic need to be accounted for.

-You can fork this codebase and use it as the basis of your own WordPress development by placing your WP site in the `wordpress_site` directory and committing it to the codebase; plugins, themes and all by running `git add wordpress_site/*`.

-This enables the site to be baked into the Docker image when you build and deploy it.

 ## Features

+* Facilitates an immutable WordPress installation in the cloud, usin Docker or Kubernetes
 * Runs PHP-FPM 8.1 behind Nginx (as opposed to the legacy apache mod_php of doing things)
 * Keeps WordPress' uploads directory in a persistent volume
-* Supports Memcached for WP Object and PHP session storage
+* Installes Memcached support for WP Object and PHP session storage
-* Keeps credentials, salts and keys in JSON files, located in a persistent volume
+* Keeps credentials, salts and keys in a JSON file, located in a persistent volume
 * Supports and runs the New Relic PHP Agent
+* Facilitiates changing image URLs to point to a different server (like a CDN)

 ## A quick note